Mara-Li/obsidian-regex-mark/README.md

 ## Examples

 - Underline : `{{open:__}}(.*){{close:__}}`
+  Note: To make it works in Reading mode, read [this](#additional-notes)
 - SuperScript : `{{open:\^}}(.)` (Note: It works for "one" character only here, but you can use `^x^` syntax if you want to use for more text:
   `{{open:\^}}(.*){{close:\^}}`)
 - SubScript : `{{open:_}}([a-zA-Z\d]\b))` (As before, it works for only one element)

-The css for the above example is:
+The CSS for the above example is:

 ```css
 .superscript {